julianobrasil/angular-components-schematics/components-schematics/README.md

 `npm config set script-shell "C:\\Program Files\\git\\bin\\bash.exe"`

 But if you insist to use Powershell... good luck.
-Try the below alternative cmdlets
+Try the below alternative cmdlets and remember checking Angular documentation as they may come up with better ways of doing it (ROBOCOPY?)

 ### `cp --parents schematics/*/schema.json ../../dist/components/"`